An Information-Theoretic Framework for Receiver Quantization in Communication: Asymptotic Analysis: Characterization of and

 we note that, instead of (\ref{app1}), we can turn to the solution of equation

 which is equivalent to (\ref{app}).
 The uniqueness of $\hat L$ is clear since the LHS of (\ref{app}) is a smooth and monotonically increasing function of $L$. \end{IEEEproof}

-\emph{Remark}: In fact, the equation (\ref{Lasy}) can also be derived from analysis of the MSE: Just let the derivative of the MSE approximation (\ref{hatmse}) be zero, and omit the exponential terms therein except for the dominated one.
+\emph{Remark}: The equation (\ref{app}) coincides with (\ref{elementary1}) in the aforementioned new proof of (\ref{asy}).
+In fact, (\ref{app}) or (\ref{Lasy}) can also be heuristically argued via an approximate analysis of the MSE: Just let the derivative of the MSE approximation (\ref{hatmse}) be zero, and omit the exponential terms therein except for the dominated one.

-In Fig. \ref{L}, we show $L^\ast$, its approximation $\hat L_0$ from (\ref{approx}) in Proposition 15, the simple approximation $2\sqrt{\ln (2K)}$, and the approximations $\hat L_2$ and $\hat L_3$ from \cite{Hui-Neuhoff01}.
+In Fig. \ref{L}, we show $L^*$, its approximation $\hat L_0$ from (\ref{approx}) in Proposition 15, the simple approximation $2\sqrt{\ln (2K)}$, and the approximations $\hat L_2$ and $\hat L_3$ from \cite{Hui-Neuhoff01}.
 Note that the case $b=1$ does not require gain control.
 We see that the new approximation $\hat L_0$ is accurate for all resolutions $b\ge 2$.
 It is much better than $\hat L_2$ and close to the more complicated approximation $\hat L_3$.
+Interestingly, for moderate resolutions it can be observed that $L^*$ increases approximately linearly.
+Therefore, to approach $I^*_\textrm{GMI}$, it is sufficient to use a simple linear approximation of $L^*$ as